Creating and using HVM (fully virtualized) domains

 Now we need to install an OS inside this VM.
 This can be done by attaching an installation ISO to and starting the VM (this can currently only be done from command line, but in the future we will surely add an option to do this also from the manager):

-The above command assumes the installation ISO was transferred to Dom0 (copied using
+The above first command assumes the installation ISO was transferred to a DispVM (copied using

 dd command from an installation CDROM for example).
+The second is for when the iso is in Dom0, which is not recommended.
 If one wishes to use the actual physical media without copying it first to a file, then one can just pass

 /dev/cdrom as an argument to